ArcadiaPower/connect-react/README.md

 ## Quick start

+#### accessToken

+This is the token used to authenticate API requests.
+It will be passed to the `open()` function used to open the module.
+If you are integrating with this package you should have instructions on how to generate tokens for your client.
+Note that the type of `accessToken` needed to instantiate the component depends on the "user flow" i.e. `create` vs. `update`

 ### Hook implementation

 This is the recommended implementation strategy.
 See [/examples/hooks.js](./examples/hook.js) for a full example with callback functions defined.
 Note the required configuration options [below](#config-options).